andresaaap/DeployWebappCloudFormation/README.md

 ### About this project

-This project deploys the cloud infraestructure and a basic website on AWS, using AWS Cloud Formation
+This project deploys the cloud infraestructure and a basic website on AWS, using AWS Cloud Formation.
+I am using the amazon linux instance

 ### Prerequisites